bwinkers/simple-codeartifact-cloudformation/README.md

-# simple-codeartifact-cdk
+# simple-codeartifact-cloudformation
-A simple CDK for building a useful Code Artifact for hosting and caching modules.
+A simple Cloudformation for building a useful Code Artifact for hosting and caching modules.